chartjs/Chart.js/docs/02-Line-Chart.md

 			// Number or array - border width of point when hovered
 			pointHoverBorderWidth: 2,

 			// Tension - bezier curve tension of the line.
-Set to 0 to draw straight Wlines connecting points
+Set to 0 to draw straight lines connecting points
+			// Used to be called "tension" but was renamed for consistency.
+The old option name continues to work for compatibility.
-			tension: 0.1,
+			lineTension: 0.1,

 			// Number - the pixel size of the point shape.
 Can be set to 0 to not render a circle over the point
 			radius: 1,